 Searching for Aliens

-To be honest, I didn't finish that one.
+To be honest, I didn’t finish that one.
 Once I realized the limitations of the itty-bitty radio telescope, I decided to build a bigger antenna.
-But the rest of the system works, I just need to learn more about radio waves, which is why I got my ham license.
+The rest of the system works, I just need to learn more about radio waves, which is why I got my ham license.

 Thermostats Are Boring